 Residency Program in Large Animal Medicine: Equine Emphasis

 The resident in Large Animal Medicine is a participant in our practice, and under faculty supervision has clinical responsibility for cases assigned to the medical section of the Large Animal Clinic and to the Equine Medicine Field Service.
-Under the direction of the senior faculty of the Large Animal Medicine Service and appropriate clinical specialty units, he/she examines, conducts diagnostic procedures, and prescribes treatment for outpatients and for patients admitted to the Large Animal Clinic.
+Under the direction of the senior faculty of the Large Animal Medicine Service and appropriate clinical specialty units, he/she examines, conducts diagnostic procedures, and prescribes treatment for outpatients and for patients admitted to the Large Animal Clinic, including horses, camelids, and livestock species.
 The resident will participate in all phases of the operation of the equine medical and livestock medical/surgical outpatient and inpatient clinic and the equine medicine field service.
 He/she provides medical consultation service for hospitalized patients assigned to the equine surgical section.
 He/she assists faculty members in the clinical instruction of fourth-year veterinary students, including laboratories.
 He/she organizes and schedules patients for daily programs of the Large Animal Clinic including the weekly Large Animal Grand Rounds.
 Residents share out-of-hours emergency duty on a rotational basis and are on call approximately 1 night and 1 weekend out of every 2 or 3.
 Residents must be able to arrive at the Hospital within 15 minutes of an emergency call, therefore, residents must plan to live within 15 miles of the Hospital.
 Out-of-clinic time for development of a clinical research project and creative writing is scheduled.

 The resident works with several faculty members who are diplomates in the ACVIM.
 The residency program is designed to provide broad medical experience and to fulfill requirements for taking the internal medicine boards.
 Lectures are provided to develop clinical expertise and to assist in preparation for the ACVIM examinations.
 Participation in the Annual House Officer Seminar Day is mandatory.